-(2) In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of fully owned or earned Common Stock and RSUs as well as shares of Common Stock issuable pursuant to RSUs and stock options that are exercisable on March 31, 2015, or which will become exercisable within 60 days of that date or upon termination of a director's service to the Board, are deemed issued and outstanding.
-These shares, however, are not deemed outstanding for purposes of computing the percentage ownership of any other stockholder.

-- (3) The calculation of shares of Common Stock beneficially owned for our directors includes Common Stock equivalents in the form of fully earned RSUs that are owned by the director for which full consideration has been received by the Company and for which there are no additional outstanding conditions.
+- (2) In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of fully owned or earned Common Stock and RSUs as well as shares of Common Stock issuable pursuant to RSUs and stock options that are exercisable on March 31, 2016, or which will become exercisable within 60 days of that date or upon termination of a director's service to the Board, are deemed issued and outstanding.
+These shares, however, are not deemed outstanding for purposes of computing the percentage ownership of any other stockholder. - (3) The calculation of shares of Common Stock beneficially owned for our directors includes Common Stock equivalents in the form of fully earned RSUs that are owned by the director for which full consideration has been received by the Company and for which there are no additional outstanding conditions.
 All RSUs will be converted into shares of Common Stock upon the director's termination of service to the Board.
-This includes 13,960 RSUs owned by Mr. Beattie; 21,305 RSUs owned by Mr. Fazio; 870 RSUs owned by Ms. Kanin-Lovers; 30,799 RSUs owned by Mr. Knell; 36,297 RSUs owned by Mr. Knowling; and 770 RSUs owned by Mr. Unruh. - (4) Number is based on information contained in a Schedule 13G/A filed with the SEC on February 13, 2015 jointly by Heartland Advisors, Inc. and William J. Nasgovitz (789 North Water Street, Milwaukee, WI 53202) as its control person, reporting shared voting and dispositive power over 1,813,306 shares. - (5) Number is based on information contained in Schedule 13G/A filed by BlackRock, Inc. (40 East 52nd Street, New York, NY 10022) with the SEC on January 22, 2015, reporting sole dispositive power over 1,596,222 shares and sole voting power over 1,555,270 shares. - (6) Number is based on information contained in Schedule 13G filed with the SEC on February 9, 2015 jointly by Franklin Templeton Investments Corp.
-(200 King Street West, Suite 1500, Toronto, Ontario, Canada M5H 3T4), which reports sole voting and dispositive power over 1,350,887 shares, as well as Franklin Resources, Inc. and its principal stockholders (One Franklin Parkway, San Mateo, CA 94403-1906), each of whom the Schedule 13G states may be deemed the beneficial owners of these shares. - (7) Number is based on information contained in Schedule 13G filed with the SEC on February 22, 2015 reporting shared voting and dispositive over 969,023 shares by Paradice Investment Management LLC (The Rollnick Building, 222 Milwaukee Street, Suite 201, Denver Colorado 80206) and Paradice Investment Management Pty Ltd (Level 12, 139 Macquarie Street, Sydney, Australia 2000). - (8) The "Percent" for each of Paradice Investment Management Pty Ltd., BlackRock, Inc., Franklin Resources, Inc. and Heartland Advisors, Inc. was calculated by using the number of beneficially owned shares disclosed in the respective Schedule 13G as the numerator and the number of the Company's outstanding common shares as of March 31, 2015 as the denominator.
+This includes 18,315 RSUs owned by Mr. Beattie; 25,660 RSUs owned by Mr. Fazio; 870 RSUs owned by Ms. Kanin-Lovers; 35,154 RSUs owned by Mr. Knell; and 770 RSUs owned by Mr. Unruh. - (4) Number is based on information contained in a Schedule 13G/A filed with the SEC on February 15, 2016 jointly by Heartland Advisors, Inc. and William J. Nasgovitz (789 North Water Street, Milwaukee, WI 53202) as its control person, reporting shared voting and dispositive power over 1,772,211 shares. - (5) Number is based on information contained in Schedule 13G/A filed by BlackRock, Inc. (40 East 52nd Street, New York, NY 10022) with the SEC on December 8, 2015, reporting sole dispositive power over 1,720,058 shares and sole voting power over 1,681,281 shares. - (6) Number is based on information contained in Schedule 13G/A filed with the SEC on January 27, 2016 jointly by Franklin Templeton Investments Corp.
+(200 King Street West, Suite 1500, Toronto, Ontario, Canada M5H 3T4), which reports sole voting and dispositive power over 948,340 shares, as well as Franklin Resources, Inc. and its principal stockholders (One Franklin Parkway, San Mateo, CA 94403-1906), each of whom the Schedule 13G states may be deemed the beneficial owners of these shares. - (7) Number is based on information contained in Schedule 13G/A filed with the SEC on February 8, 2016 reporting shared voting and dispositive over 1,244,672 shares by Paradice Investment Management LLC (257 Fillmore Street, Suite 200, Denver CO 80206) and Paradice Investment Management Pty Ltd (Level 12, 139 Macquarie Street, Sydney, Australia 2000). - (8) Number is based on information contained in Schedule 13G filed with the SEC on February 9, 2016 by Dimensional Fund Advisors LP (Building One, 6300 Bee Cave Road, Austin, TX 78746) which reports sole dispositive power over 1,023,304 shares and sole voting power over 961,244 shares. - (9) Number is based on information contained in Schedule 13G filed with the SEC on February 10, 2016 by The Vanguard Group (100 Vanguard Blvd., Malvern, PA 19355) which reports sole dispositive power over 924,372 shares and sole voting power over 23,776 shares. - (10) The "Percent" for each of Heartland Advisors, Inc., BlackRock, Inc., Franklin Resources, Inc., Paradice Investment Management Pty Ltd., Dimensional Fund Advisors LP, and The Vanguard Group was calculated by using the number of beneficially owned shares disclosed in the respective Schedule 13G as the numerator and the number of the Company's outstanding common shares as of March 31, 2016 as the denominator.